 Pedram joined Watsi on February 28th, 2020.
-One year ago, Pedram joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Pedram's most recent donation supported Nakoyai, a 13-year-old student from Tanzania, to fund mobility-restoring corrective surgery.
+Two years ago, Pedram joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Pedram's most recent donation supported Serah, an elderly tea farmer from Kenya, to fund a mastectomy to treat breast cancer.

 Nakoyai is a 13-year-old student and the second-born child in a family of five children and lives with her parents who keep livestock for a living.
 Nakoyai was involved in a motorbike accident while walking to school.
 This left her with acquired valgus of her left foot, in which the joint of the toe closest to the ankle is bent upwards, while the others are bent downwards.
 She has difficulty walking and was admitted to a local hospital for almost one year, throughout which her parents spent their savings and sold most of their cattle to pay the hospital bills.
 Nakoyai dropped out of school after her discharge from hospital because she was no longer able to walk to her school, which was quite far from her home.
 One year later, she received a scholarship to join a boarding school and was brought to our medical partner's care center seeking treatment.
 Our medical partner, African Mission Healthcare (AMH), is requesting $880 to fund corrective surgery for Nakoyai.
 Treatment will hopefully restore Nakoyai's mobility, allowing her to participate in a variety of activities and greatly reducing her risk of future complications.
 The procedure is scheduled to take place on September 10th.
 Nakoyai shared, "I feel pain when I walk and I cannot play most of the sports at school because of my leg.
 I will be happy if my leg could be treated so that I can walk around and play like my friends.”